British Jews: Geographic distribution

 The next most significant population is in Greater Manchester, a community of more than 28,000, mostly in Bury (10,730), Salford (10,370), Manchester (2,630), and Trafford (2,410).
 There are also significant communities in Leeds (6,270), Gateshead (2,910), Brighton (2,460), St Albans (2,240), and Southend (2,060).
 Some historically sizeable communities like Liverpool, Bournemouth and Birmingham have experienced a steady decline and now number fewer than 2,000 self-identifying Jews each; conversely, there are small but growing communities in places like Bristol, Oxford and Cambridge.

-The most Jewish county in the UK is Hertfordshire, which is 2.23% Jewish; this is followed by the City of London, on 2.06%, and then Greater London on 1.63%.
+The most Jewish county in the UK is Hertfordshire, which is 2.23% Jewish; this is followed by the City of London, at 2.06%, and then Greater London at 1.63%.
 Greater Manchester is 1.00% Jewish, Essex is 0.70% and East Sussex is 0.65%.
 No other county is as much as 0.50% Jewish.
 The least Jewish county or principal area in England and Wales is Merthyr Tydfil, which is less than 0.01% Jewish despite once having had a significant community.
 Hertsmere and Barnet councils are the most Jewish local authorities in England, with Jews composing one in six and seven residents respectively.
 Finchley and Golders Green is the political constituency with the largest Jewish population in the UK.

-The Scottish population is concentrated in East Renfrewshire, where around 2,400 Jews live, over 40% of the Scottish Jewish population, largely in or near the town of Newton Mearns.
-Fewer than 900 Jews live in both Glasgow and Edinburgh; the remaining 30% of Scottish Jewry is scattered throughout the country.
-The largest Welsh community is in Cardiff, with almost 700 Jews, comprising about a third of the Welsh Jewish population and 0.19% of the population of Cardiff itself.
-The only synagogue in Northern Ireland is in Belfast, where the community has fewer than 100 active members, although 335 people recorded their religion as Jewish in the Northern Irish census of 2011.
+The Scottish population is concentrated in Greater Glasgow, which counts around 2,500 Jews.
+Around 30% of the Scottish Jewish population, or around 1,510 people, resides in East Renfrewshire, largely in or around the Glasgow suburb of Newton Mearns.
+Glasgow itself has around 970 Jews.
+Edinburgh counts 1,270 Jews; the remaining 35% of Scottish Jewry is scattered throughout the country.
+The largest Welsh community is in Cardiff, with almost 700 Jews, constituting about a third of the Welsh Jewish population and 0.19% of the population of Cardiff itself.
+The only synagogue in Northern Ireland is in Belfast, where the community has fewer than 100 active members, although 439 people recorded their religion as Jewish in the Northern Irish census of 2021; despite remarkable growth since the previous census in 2011, this still leaves the Northern Irish community as the smallest of the four Home Nations both in overall numbers and percentage terms.
 There are small communities throughout the Channel Islands, and there is an active synagogue in St Brelade, Jersey, although the Jewish population of the island is only 49.
 There is only a small number of Jews on the Isle of Man, with no synagogue.